 Nicotine USP Solution

-My Favorite New Addictive Nootropic
+Editor's Review: My Favorite Addictive Nootropic

-Hi this is Jonathan, this is my review of Nicotine USP Solution.
+This is my review of Nicotine USP Solution.
 Yet another Biohacking video where I'm promoting something addictive.

 So pop quiz - what did the writers Ayn Rand, Oscar Wilde, George Orwell, J.R.R Tolkien, Tolstoy, Dostoevsky and Mark Twain have in common?
 Well, they and many other titanic figures of literature were voracious lifelong smokers.
 That's no coincidence, Nicotine is a potent promoter of creativity and focus.